 Mean score of companies in the Education Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-TAL Education Group's score of 62 is higher than 81% of the industry.
+TAL Education Group's score of 20 is lower than 83% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Access structured emissions data, company-specific emission factors, and source documents

-TAL Education Group's Scope 3 emissions, which decreased by 7% last year and increased significantly since 2015, demonstrating supply chain emissions tracking.
-The vast majority of their carbon footprint comes from suppliers and value chain emissions, representing the vast majority of total emissions under the GHG Protocol, with "Purchased Goods and Services" being the largest emissions source at 94% of Scope 3 emissions.
+TAL Education Group's Scope 3 emissions, which decreased by 30% last year and decreased by approximately 30% since 2015, demonstrating supply chain emissions tracking.
+Their carbon footprint includes suppliers and value chain emissions, with Scope 3 emissions accounting for 2% of total emissions under the GHG Protocol, with "Business Travel" representing nearly all of their reported Scope 3 footprint.

 Climate goals typically focus on 2030 interim targets and 2050 net-zero commitments, aligned with global frameworks like the Paris Agreement and Science Based Targets initiative (SBTi) to ensure alignment with global climate goals.